History of the Perthshire Patons

 Sarah married Benjamin Newsom, a labourer from 18 Black Street in Dublin, on February 25th 1892, with her own residence noted on Irish Genealogy as being at 18 Watling Street.
 The ceremony was performed at the Anglican parish church of St. Paul's in Dublin, with witnesses listed as Frederick Newson and Lydia Ann West.
 No occupation is given for Sarah, who is noted as a minor.
 Her father William was now noted as an engineer, with Benjamin's father, also called Benjamin, described as a labourer (Source: Marriage - Irish Genealogy DU-CI-MA-46397).

-Her husband soon remarried to an English Roman Catholic woman called Elizabeth, in Jan-Mar 1901 (Source: GROI B 1901 Q1 Dublin North Vol. 2 p.516).
+Sarah's husband soon remarried to an English Roman Catholic woman called Elizabeth, in Jan-Mar 1901 (Source: GROI B 1901 Q1 Dublin North Vol. 2 p.516).
 The family shortly after appears in the 1901 census at 10.6 Montpelier Hill, Arran Quay, Dublin.
 Benjamin Newson senior is a 38 year old Anglican gardener domestic servant, Elizabeth is a 23 year old Roman Catholic from England, and the children are Florrie, and 8 year old scholar, and Benjamin, a six year old scholar (both Anglican and able to read and write).
 (Source: NAI 1901 census.)

 Ten years later, the family has grown considerably.
 Now based at 18 Findlater Street, Dublin (still at Arran Quay), Benjamin senior is a 48 year old garden labourer.
 Eliza is 34, and Benjamin junior is a 17 year old unemployed tailor.
 Both Benjamins are still Anglican and Eliza still Roman Catholic.
 The family has now expanded, however, with six more children, all raised as Catholics - Kathleen (age 9), Ernest (age 7), Annie (age 6), Sarah (age 4), Mary (age 2), and Rosalina (age 6 months).
 (Source: NAI 1911 census).